15 Incredibly Low-Stress Jobs That Pay Well

 - Annual salary range—$27,490 to $136,490 or more

 Carpentry is one of the skilled trades that can be considered low-stress.
-More than 30 percent of carpenters are self-employed, which gives them more freedom to choose the projects that they work on and set their own schedules.3 It is generally low-conflict work and free of office politics.
+The OOH says that close to 30 percent of carpenters are self-employed, which gives them more freedom to choose the projects that they work on and set their own schedules.
+It is generally low-conflict work and free of office politics.
 You can often just "get into the zone" and do your work without a lot of interruptions.
 So, if you are trying to find non-stressful jobs in the skilled trades, then carpentry may be one of your better options.

 Most people go into the field of carpentry because they truly enjoy the work and love creating tangible objects with their hands.
 Carpenters work in residential, commercial, and industrial construction.
 You could be doing anything from building structural supports for a bridge to building a new house to installing kitchen cabinets.